0xffset/0xffset/README.md

 <br />

-#### I'm a Compuer Science Research and Mchine Learning Entrepreneur.
+#### I'm a Compuer Science Student and Mchine Learning Entrepreneur.
 Currently, I go to University to Study Computer Science and Mathematics.

   ```perl